blue-factory/events-api/README.md

-# Messages IoT API
+# Events API

-Microservice implemented from [Messages Core](https://github.com/microapis/messages-core) is responsible for sending iot messages through some real time providers such as NATS or MQTT.
+Microservice implemented from [Messages Core](https://github.com/microapis/messages-core) is responsible for sending events messages through some real time providers such as NATS or MQTT.

 As explained in the Messages Core repository, it can be seen that there are three models, messages, channel and provider.
 To know more you can read the readme of Messages Core.